 YMCA Right Variation aka Tom's Crack Attack

 This crack forms a big Y in the southside cracks area of the Dome.
 The left crack is is a thin hand crack/layback.
-The right crack is wider, and has some good jams.
+The right crack is wider and has some good jams.

 The first section starts out in a short, wide-ish crack leading up to a ledge just below a triangle shaped roof.
-It is likely that you could continue through this ledge in one pitch, but, I stopped here for a closer belay.
+It is likely that you could continue through this ledge in one pitch, but I stopped here for a closer belay.
 From here, climb up a bushy dihedral for about 20 foot, then take your choice of directions for the roof.
-Going right, I found some hand jams, and good pro.
-Top out through some ledges, and a short wide section in the corner.
+Going right, I found some hand jams and good pro.
+Top out through some ledges and a short wide section in the corner.
 The crux section is fun with some good exposure.
-The rest of the climb has some fun moves, but, it has it's share of bushes, and loose rock.
+The rest of the climb has some fun moves, but it has its share of bushes and loose rock.

 Standard rack, maybe a couple extra in the medium-hand size.
-A 4 camalot protects the crux well, and there is a good yellow alien placement after the roof.
+A #4 Camalot protects the crux well, and there is a good yellow Alien placement after the roof.